juan-duenas/fbe_agrillig_com_ecol/README.md

 ## Community data analysis lab

-This is a repo that contains materials for a hands on exercise on analysis of microbial community data.
+This repo contains materials for a hands on exercise on analysis of microbial community data.
 The materials for this exercise were developed by Dr. Juan F. Dueñas in collaboration with Dr. Judith Riedo.
 The lab was part of the Fungal Biology & Ecology course dictated